Jhedie/E-Parking-Solution/ScrumDocuments/Sprint-3/weekly-standup-4.md

 - Continue working on issues in the In Progress column

 ## Updates:

 - No board updates
 - Successfully implemented a basic Map display for issue #14
 - Displayed the current location of the user on the map
 - Displayed the parking spots on the map using sample data
 - Simple parking spot icons were used to represent the parking spots

-## Problems/Blockages:
+## Problems/Blockers:

-- No blockages
+- No blockers

 ## Action Item: